 - The evidence is entirely worthless — it's too late to act.

-- The hero is actually the villain.
+- Bob is eventually revealed to be the villain.

 Warning: This is an Ending Trope, so spoilers may be unmarked.